Welcome to The Classical School

 The Classical School is a division of The First Academy, a well-respected conventional Christian school that has been serving Orlando since 1987.

 The Classical School, founded in 2000, is a program designed for home school families and offers classes from kindergarten through grade 12.
 It offers academic classes that center on critical thinking skills within a Christian context.
 Athletic opportunities are available in most sports through The First Academy’s Athletics Department.

 The Classical School offers two different programs:

 - The Hybrid program is designed for students (K-12th Grade) to receive instruction on Tuesdays and Thursdays in a traditional classroom setting.
 The instruction is parent-led the other three days with content provided by The Classical School.
 The Classical School students receive standardized testing, and the ability to participate in selected TFA sports and activities.

-- The Traditional program is for the families (K-8th Grade) who wish to homeschool their student without receiving instruction from The Classical School.
-The Classical School provides academic counseling, standardized testing, and acts as your legal academic covering.
+- The Traditional program is for families (K-5th Grade) who wish to homeschool their student without receiving instruction from The Classical School.
+The Classical School provides academic counseling, and standardized testing, and acts as your legal academic covering.
 Parents will provide a portfolio of the student’s work, twice a year, which will include monthly records.
 Traditional program students are required to participate in standardized testing at TCS during the spring.

 Looking to enroll?
 Check out our TCS Admissions page for details on how to get started!

 Want to subscribe for updates?
 See the list of subscriptions.

 The Classical School is dedicated to the continual pursuit of academic excellence.
 The curriculum at TCS is designed to develop students, both academically and spiritually, training students to think critically, and teaching them to speak and write persuasively.